AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 ### Prompt Framework Usage
 ```
-Framework loaded from JSON → Sections flattened to array → Sections sorted by order → Sections concatenated → Placeholders replaced → Used in analysis
+Framework loaded from JSON → Sections flattened to array → Sections sorted by order → Article text section identified and extracted → All other sections placed in system message → Article text placed in user message → Used in analysis
 ```

 ### Prompt Customization